As I mentioned in a previous blog, I decided to spend only four days in Vegas this year for the World Series of Poker.

 Jeremy was up and at ’em early since he had gone to bed at 6 p.m. the night before, so we decided to get some Lotus for lunch and hit the Wynn for the PLO games afterward.
 Lotus of Siam is a high-end Thai place off the strip.
 This was my second visit and I’ve yet to be disappointed.

 The highlight of this meal was the crispy duck curry we split.
 Neither of us are generally a fan of duck but this place does it just right.
 I can still taste it, it went perfectly with the curry sauce they served over it.
 I also got a Thai tea, which I don’t think I’d had since my other visit to Lotus several years prior.

 I had high hopes for this cash session as well.
-By that I mean I really hoped I’d get lucky and win enough to cover both the tournament and my Aria losses.
+By that I mean I really hoped I’d get lucky and win enough to cover both the tournament and my Aria losses from the previous two days.
 Things got off to a good start when I doubled up very early.
 I thought I was going to double that stack again, which would have accomplished my goal of getting even, but the last card beat me in a big pot.
-Me and that wrestling guy, I tell ya we’re always just one card away from glory.
+Me and that wrestling guy, I tell ya we’re always just one card away from GLORY.
 After losing that pot I was back down to even, and after eight hours of play I counted my chips and found that I was down $3.
 I guess it just wasn’t meant to be on this trip.

 Thursday, June 20

 I was able to hit the pool for an hour and half before getting packed up and heading back to the airport.
 Obviously this wasn’t how I had planned the trip from a poker standpoint, but I also couldn’t have expected it to go so well from every other perspective.